Minutes of the Ordinary Council Meeting Fulking Parish Council held Thursday 9th January 2020 at 7.30pm at Fulking Village Hall.

 Chairman: Cllr Firth

-Fulking Parish Council (FPC) Cllrs Hind, Dyos and Healy
+Fulking Parish Council (FPC): Cllrs Hind, Dyos, Healy and Leader

 Parish Clerk: Trevor Parsons

 There were 12 members of the public present who were invited to ask questions and make comments prior to the meeting.
 The meeting opened at 7.30pm.

 Cllr Colin Trumble (MSDC)

 Cllr Rodney Jackson (MSDC)

 20/003/OM.
 Approve the Minutes of the Ordinary Council Planning Meeting of 10th October 2020.

 The minutes, subject to any amendments, to be approved and signed as a true record of the meeting.

 - The decision to cease gritting Edburton Road and Poynings Road has been reversed following pressure from Parish councillors

 - Poynings Road will be closed on 21st January for one day for emergency repairs